Conditions and Treatments

 Accidental Bowel Leakage (Fecal Incontinence)

-Accidental bowel leakage is the impaired ability to control gas or stool and can range in severity from mild difficulty with gas control to severe loss of control over liquid or formed stools on a daily basis.
+Accidental Bowel Leakage (ABL) is the impaired ability to control gas or stool and can range in severity from mild difficulty with gas control to severe loss of control over liquid or formed stools on a daily basis.
 It is not an uncommon condition and it often coexists with urinary problems, but unfortunately, due to embarrassment, many patients do not seek treatment.